About this section

 The quotes must be set like this:

 There is a Windows command line script that automates this operation.
-Open Windows console and
+Open a Windows console and

 execute: